mkness/TheCannon/README.md

 - Creation of a standard-star-based chemical abundance system.
 - Cross-calibration of stellar surveys using co-observed stars.
 - Probabilistic training of models with noisy labels.

+This is a perfunctory edit, as per Prof. Hogg's instructions